 Now, use the Block Editor and design the template as seen in the previous section.

-Toolset provides dedicated blocks to insert Views and Forms into single pages you design using the Block Editor.
+Toolset provides dedicated blocks to insert Views, Forms, and Maps into templates and single pages you design using the Block Editor.
 You will find these together with other Toolset blocks.

 Toolset Blocks is currently in beta so there will still be many changes and updates, as well as new features added.